 NJ Department of Banking & Insurance Continuing Education Credits for Producers – Pending (3 expected)

-Join us for these informative and educational Breakout Sessions followed by a Plenary session:
+Join us for these informative and educational sessions:

-Don’t miss this informative day of workshops to keep up to date
+Don’t miss this informative day to keep up to date

 on the issues important to the New Jersey insurance industry.

 Forsgate Country Club